DavidMorano/Samples/README.txt

 Some of the documents have been published and others may not have been.
 The talks are usually one of either seminar presentations or university class notes for when I taught university classes (undergraduate and graduate).
-The code is a relativelt small sameple, principally derived from the RightcoreMainBase repository on GitHub.com/DavidMorano.
+The code is a relatively small sameple, principally derived from the RightcoreMainBase repository on GitHub.com/DavidMorano.